TritonDataCenter/rfd/rfd/0053/README.md

 sdc-server setup <uuid> layout=raidz2 spares=0 cache=false [PARAMS]...
 ```

-In addition, similar changes should be made to AdminUI, allowing a
-specific layout and the other options to be selected.
-As with sdc-server,
-if nothing is selected, it should default to checking SAPI.

-To help deal with the software being at different versions, the lack of
-the new properties in SAPI should always be treated as no property being set,
-which should be equivalent to the default behavior.

 The way that this information gets passed to the compute node as part of
 set up is via CNAPI, which will be enhanced to add the following (optional)
 entries into the node.config file: